GustavoFri/GustavoFri.github.io/_pages/quiz.md

    >You can search for a THM called Skorokhod's Representation THM, which is one of my most favourite THM in Probability.
 Read the proof and find sth amazing.

 Q6: Do you think one transition probability matrix can correspond one CTMC?
 What's about one generator and one CTMC?
    >It first amazes me because it's a simple example that satisfies strong Markov property but not a Feller process.
-(Actually, Feller property is a stronger property     than merely strong Markov) If you are interested this question, you can search for a process called Blackwell process.
+(Actually, Feller property is a stronger property     than merely strong Markov) If you are interested in this question, you can search for a process called Blackwell process.

 Q7: What's the dual space of *R^∞* equipped with box topology?
    >Can you recall the definition of dual space?